ranger-turtle/MakiStat/README.md

 ### Partial templates

 Create ```_recipe.html``` partial template in the ```_global``` folder.
-Although MakiSei does not seek this folder for the pages, it is still good to put trailing underscore in the partial file name to avoid confusion with page templates.
+Although MakiStat does not seek this folder for the pages, it is still good to put trailing underscore in the partial file name to avoid confusion with page templates.
 Fill this file with this content:

 ```html